Erik4444/wan2.2/README.md

 # WAN repository

 This repository contains a small project scaffold and helper scripts.
-This README explains how to download a model (prefetch/snapshot), create and activate a Python virtual environment, and install required packages.
+This README explains how to download a model, create and activate a Python virtual environment, and install required packages.

 ## Quick overview